12 min read

 2.4 Easy Maintenance

-When it comes time to make updates to your app, add features, fix bugs, or make any other code changes, maintenance will be much easier since you’re only updating one single codebase.
+When you release new updates to your app, fix bugs, or make any other code updates, you’ll only need to update your single codebase.

 When you make updates using a cross platform framework, it’ll be reflected across all platforms.

 Now that you’re more familiar with the concept of cross platform frameworks, let’s highlight a few popular ones.